Jeffrey Wammes: Personal life

-Wammes was born in Utrecht, Netherlands.
-He first began gymnastics at the age of three after his older sister, Gabriella Wammes, introduced him to the sport.

-He studied Sport Management and Economics at the Johan Cruyff College in Amsterdam.
-In the same year he moved from 's-Hertogenbosch to his current hometown Amsterdam.
-Besides gymnastics he is working on a career as a dj.

 In early 2009, Wammes had a four-year contract with the Dutch Ministry of Defense for the course "Defence Topsport Selection".
 Soon after his employment, Yuri van Gelder had to leave because of cocaine use; Wammes was also dismissed.
 The ministry offered no clarification, but indicated that Wammes "was not fit for military service", Wammes self stated: "I'm a little hidden away.
 They said I didn't do my best.
 Strange thing is that during the training this was never mentioned.
 It was quite a shock.
 When I hear that contracts by other athletes aren't renewed, I think of myself."

+Since March 2010, Wammes has been an ambassador for Right To Play.
+This international humanitarian organization improves the lives of children in the world's most disadvantaged areas through sport and play programs.

 In 2011, Wammes came out as gay when he appeared in an edition of Linda Magazine focused on gay athletes.
 He stated, "There was already a lot of speculation about whether or not I fell for boys or girls.
 To me it has nothing to do with sport or how I perform.
 But when I was asked to do this, I made it clear straight away how things were and that’s that."
 In the 2016 Olympics in Rio De Janeiro, Wammes joined the record amount of openly gay, lesbian, and bisexual athletes to compete in a single Olympics.
 Wammes was just one of 56 competitors who publicly identified as LGBT during the Olympic games.
+In 2019, Wammes was named an ambassador for Amsterdam Gay Pride.
+In an interview with Amsterdam Gay Pride's Paul Hofman, Wammes stated, “It’s a great honour for me.
+Because personally, it means a lot to me.
+Actually, it is pretty strange that Pride is still needed.
+There is still a taboo on it.”